renic/esomerchants/GuildMarketExporter/README.txt

 * Fixed bug where Wrong Guild was Associated to Orders
 * Added Item Level to Exported Data
-* Added Actual Prices Paid on Completed Orders Via Guild History
+* Added Actual Prices Paid on Completed Orders Via Guild History 0.2.1 - Re-Added Check to See if Guild Store is Open